 In addition to his managerial duties Neil maintains his interest in Roman archaeology and continues to publish widely.
 He continues to lead on the development and implementation of major collaborative research initiatives, building on the success of projects such as the Roman Grey Literature Project in collaboration with the University of Reading, and Exeter: A Place in Time with the University of Exeter.

 In additional to leading the company Neil makes a number of other contributions to the heritage sector.
-He is chairman and a trustee of the Roman Research Trust (a grant giving charity); an administrator of the Haverfield Bequest (University of Oxford) and was President of the Bristol & Gloucestershire Archaeological Society for 2017/18.
-He is a Visiting Research Fellow in the Department of Archaeology at the University of Reading and a chairman of Cobalt Health a leading medical imaging charity.
+He was chairman of the Roman Research Trust (a grant giving charity) from 2017 to 2023; an administrator of the Haverfield Bequest (University of Oxford) and was President of the Bristol & Gloucestershire Archaeological Society for 2017/18.
+He is a Visiting Research Fellow in the Department of Archaeology at the University of Reading and was chairman of Cobalt Health, a leading medical imaging charity, between 2019 and 2023.